jarekratajski/eta_lang_presentation/src/eta_vdz.md

-Haskell problems
+Haskell has own problems

-No real IDE
+- No real IDE

-Not that much

-Language is your IDE

-Tools
+- Tools

-Sometimes

-Stack vs Cabal

-Libraries
+- Libraries (quality!)

-Actually this is a problem

-# Solution
+- Old language (compiler extensions)

 # Eta

+Haskell on JVM

+Open source  designed by Typelead

 # Typelead

-Company founded to create eta and in the future provide commercial support for it.
+Company founded to create eta and in the future provide commercial support for it

 I am not associated with Typelead

 Whatever I say or show here are mine own studies.
 I got help from typelead developers and eta community.